GEANT/RADIUS/eduroam-as-a-Service/IdP/README.md

-this directory contains confi files for RADIUS-TLS
+this directory contains config files for RADIUS-TLS